magentabusiness/magentabusiness.github.io/docs/pe/devices-library/cat1-container-tracker.md

 ---
 layout: devices-library-article
-title: How to connect Cat-1 Container Tracker to ThingsBoard?
+title: How to connect Cat-1 Container Tracker to IoT Hub?
 category: Other devices
 connectivity: LTE
 vendor: Lansitec